dalanicolai/dalanicolai.github.io/_posts/2023-11-24-fixing-org-mode-coding-assistance.md

 {% endhighlight %}

-## Coding assistance for Emacs Jupyter
+## PART 3: Coding assistance for Emacs Jupyter

 For languages with Jupyter support, the easiest way to work with source blocks is by using [emacs-jupyter](https://github.com/emacs-jupyter/jupyter).
 Its README file explains how